Skip to main content

 What is supply chain management?

-Due diligence is possible and there are lots of measures that companies can put in place to monitor their suppliers.
-This monitoring of supply chains is known as supply chain management.
-Companies can write fair treatment of workers into supplier contracts.
-They can ensure that those in their supply chains are able to complain if treated poorly.
-They can work with a multitude of unions and NGOs to establish best practice and make sure that this is monitored in the factories and workplaces that they rely on.
+For example, companies can state in their contracts with suppliers that they require a range of specific conditions about the fair treatment of workers to be met.
+They can build mechanisms to make it easier for workers in their supply chains to complain if they are treated poorly.
+They can work with a multitude of unions and NGOs to develop policies and practices that have been shown to create safer working conditions and make sure that this is monitored in the factories and workplaces that they rely on.

 Companies with ethical supply chains